Do Go On - 314 - The Oak Island Mystery

 So most tellings of the story begin in 1795 with a teenager named Daniel McGuinness.

-McGuinness was at home at his parents' house when he noticed strange lights on an island offshore.
+McGinnis was at home at his parents' house when he noticed strange lights on an island offshore.

 When he went to investigate what those lights could have been,

-he noticed a peculiar depression approximately 13 feet in diameter, like little dints in the ground.
+he noticed a peculiar depression approximately 13 feet in diameter,

-He noticed that several oak trees had been removed from the area
+He noticed that several oak trees had been removed from the area,

-and some sources say he saw a block and tackle hanging
+and some sources say he saw a block and tackle hanging down.

 from a severed tree.

-But that is really disputed, whether or not a teenager
+But that is really disputed.

-in 1795 saw a block and tackle.
+Whether or not a teenager in 1795 saw a block and tackle.

 Nah, I didn't see a block and tackle.